CONSUMER MEDICINE INFORMATION

 from your pharmacy, supermarket or health food shop.

-How PROTAMINE SULPHATE is given
+How PROTAMINE SULFATE is given

 on the amount of heparin that needs to be neutralised

-While you are receiving PROTAMINE SULPHATE
+While you are receiving PROTAMINE SULFATE

 Things you must do